afabian80/secret-to-qrcode/README.md

 # secret-to-qrcode
-Encrypt/decrypt short text to/from qr code
+Encrypt/decrypt short text to/from QR code.

-You can encrypt small texts (for example passwords, 2FA secrets) in qr code images and print them.
-The content is further encrypted, it will ask for the encryption password.
+You can encode small texts (for example passwords, 2FA secrets) in a password protected QR code images and print it.
+The program will ask for the encryption password and the secret text.

-Later you can scan back and decode the images.
+Later you can decode the image file or scan back the printed code.

-Text content size is limited by the qr code, but a few sentences are fine.
+Text content size is limited by the QR code and the amount of error correction, but a few sentences are fine (up to about 3000 characters).

 ## Requirements
 You need to install these system packages: